k-may/Dulce/sketches/README.md

 ### dulceEmpathy

 Based on a discussion we had concerning creating an empathetic experience, I've implimented a simple blinking eye form based on the joan miro painting.
-Though it might be a good place to start conceptualizing what we want to see in terms of what is possible emotionally
+Though it might be a good place to start conceptualizing what we want to see in terms of what is possible emotionally.
+Note: includes the penner easing library; can be found here : https://github.com/jesusgollonet/processing-penner-easing